knvaughn/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+A closure refers to a function and its lexical scope.
+Nested functions have access to variables declared in their parent scope via reference to the outer environment.
+When a function returns another function, the returned function has access to the variables declared in the higher order function, as these variables are stored in the lexical environment record.

 2. Study the following code, then answer the questions below.

 ```js